cncf/tag-security/community/assessments/projects/microcks/self-assessment.md

 Microcks facilitates **rapid simulation generation**, **automated API testing**, and **seamless CI/CD integration**, streamlining development and deployment processes.
 Microcks **empowers teams** to optimize services, cloud native development and **accelerate product releases**, gaining a competitive advantage.

+**The Problems**:
+* API Dependencies in Development: When building or testing a system that relies on APIs (internal or external), those APIs might not always be available, might be slow, or might not exist yet.
+This makes development and testing difficult.
+* Realistic API Testing: Traditional unit tests don’t fully test API interactions, and manually setting up API responses is time-consuming and error-prone.
+* Consistency Across Environments:  Ensuring API behaviors are consistent across dev, test, and production environments is hard.
+Mocks can drift from reality, making tests unreliable.

+**How Microcks Solves It**:
+* API Mocking: It automatically generates realistic mock versions of APIs based on OpenAPI, AsyncAPI, or other API contracts.
+These mocks behave like the real API, so developers can work without waiting for an actual backend.
+* Contract-Based Testing: It verifies that real APIs conform to their defined contract (e.g., OpenAPI spec) by running automated tests against them.
+* Supports Multiple Protocols: Works with REST, GraphQL, gRPC, WebSockets, and event-driven APIs, making it useful for modern microservices.

+**The Core Value**:
+Microcks helps developers and testers work independently, detect API issues early such as incorrect responses, contract violations, or unexpected changes (breaking changes or regressions) and ensure that APIs behave as expected across different environments without manually maintaining mocks or writing complex test scripts.

 #### Actors

 Microcks actors are:

-* The Microcks main web application (also called webapp) that holds the UI resources as well as API endpoints.
+* The Microcks main web application (also called webapp) that holds the UI front-end resources (HTML, JS, and CSS) as well as API endpoints.
 This component wraps a database for holding your data such as the repository of API simulations and Tests,

 * The Microcks Postman runtime (microcks-postman-runtime) that allows the execution of Postman Collection tests and calls back Microcks for storing results,